mkmacho/qualitative-interviews/README.md

 As well as elements defining the LLM-interactions:

 * *summary*: if/how you would like the AI-interviewer to summarize the interview thus far
-* *transition*: if/how you would like the LLM to transition topics
+* *transition*: if/how you would like the AI-interviewer to transition topics
 * *probe*: if/how you would like the AI-interviewer to probe topics
 * *security*: if/how you would like the AI-interviewer to ascertain user message relevance